 Thank you for visiting the Kid Shootings blog.

-Kid Shootings is a collaborative effort brought to you by five authors representing Ceasefire Oregon Education Foundation, Moms Demand Action, Protect Minnesota, and States United Against Gun Violence.
+Kid Shootings is a collaborative effort brought to you by five authors representing Ceasefire Oregon Education Foundation, Moms Demand Action, and Protect Minnesota.

 This blog highlights any and all timely cases of minors, ages 17 and under, who are involved in gun crimes or dangerous situations involving guns in the United States, which we can find reports of.
 Reported cases span the whole range of incidents: homicides and attempted homicides, accidents, suicides, stray bullet reports, defensive, law enforcement, robberies, kidnappings, “near misses,” and other categories.
 Some kids are shooters (including intentional and accidental), but most are victims.